RichardoC/kube-audit-rest/README.md

 ## What this isn't

 A filtering/redaction/forwarder system.
-There are so many variants and each team does this differently that it's not possible to offer all options.
-Examples of using this with Elastic Search can be found in <examples/full-elastic-stack/README.md>
+This can be done with many different tools, so this tool doesn't rely on any specific tooling.
+Examples of using kube-audit-rest with Elastic Search can be found in <examples/full-elastic-stack/README.md>

 ## Kubernetes distribution compatibility